The Comprehensive Primary Care Update

 Updates Across All Major Areas of Primary Care and Guidance to Incorporate Them into Practice for State-of-the-Art Patient Care

 Primary Care Internal Medicine will be held online this year, using live streaming, electronic Q&A, and other remote learning technologies.

-- Diabetes: Treatment strategies for challenging cases
+- Diabetes: Treatment strategies employing innovative medication combinations

 - Cholesterol management: Setting targets and achieving goals specific to patient risk